 When one of the Task Force members, someone who helped form then sign the document, turned on it at crunch time, that killed it.
 The sport had spent a great deal of energy and political capital nurturing that effort and trying to overcome past antipathies.
 But after Julia shot it down, people threw up their hands.
 They had had enough sniping, and went back to making a living while the sport settled back into its old regime of local, unaffiliated races with open prize purses that lured season after season of Third World, often second-tier athletes which eventually stupefied the public into catatonic disinterest.

 Well, here we are once again nearly 20 years later, not much better off, and still waiting.
 But the subject won’t die, either.
 It keeps coming back around like a sore Achilles tendon.

-As has been mentioned, the organizational flow chart and mandate of USATF all but precludes it from taking control of professional road running.
-For its part, Running USA is about to name its new CEO.
+As has been mentioned, the organizational flow chart and mandate of USATF all but prevents it from taking control of professional road running.
+Running USA is about to name its new CEO.
 But while Running USA may have begun as an advocacy group for the betterment of the sport in 1999, it has since morphed into an inward oriented advocacy group for the running business industry.

 What the sport requires is an autonomous road running unit working with USATF for national championships and Olympic Marathon Trials that can control dates, adjudicate conflicts, decide qualification requirements for prize money eligibility, institute circuits (both feeder and primary), and sell sponsorship, TV and media packages.